Don't miss important updates: Get Connected to learn about upcoming events and happenings.

-For the 2018 application cycle: The January 2018 PCAT will be the most recent PCAT scores that will be accepted by the UH College of Pharmacy.
+For the 2020 application cycle, the February 2020 PCAT will be the most recent PCAT scores that will be accepted by the UH College of Pharmacy.

 There is no minimum PCAT score, although a composite score of 50% or better is preferred.
-In addition, it is recommended that students score in the 75% or above range in each of the five areas of the PCAT: Writing, Biological Processes, Chemical Processes, Critical Reading, and Quantitative Reasoning.
-The average composite PCAT score for the 2017 entering Pharm.D. class was 81%.
+In addition, it is recommended that students score in the 60% or above range in the science subtests of the PCAT (i.e. Biological Processes, Chemical Processes, Quantitative Reasoning).
+The average composite PCAT score for the 2018 entering Pharm.D. class was 76%.

 Students may take the exam several times; each score will be looked at separately.
 If students do retake the exam, it is advised that students increase their score for each retake.
 The college does not drop the lowest score or average PCAT scores.
-PCAT scores more than three years old (taken prior to January 2015) will not be considered when making admissions decisions.
+PCAT scores more than three years old (older than 1/07/2017) will not be considered when making admissions decisions.